 Music is what makes our souls soar above the mud of existence.
 Man-made vibrations that express a multitude of feelings.
 Love is what makes our souls merge with something bigger, leaving behind us every smidgen of pretense and appropriateness.
 And to quote one of my most beloved heroes, "You don't choose the ones you love.
 What you do choose is the way you'll treat them".

-No. Because they open the door of my heart and out they come, one after the other, the ones I love.
+No. Because they open the door of my heart and out they come, one after the other, the ones I love, my characters and creations.
 The ones I brought here and gave them flesh and blood and other people who love them and hate them and want to see them dead.
 And together with them my books and my comics and my CDs and my old drawings secretly open too, and countless stories pour out, colourful strings of every conceivable hue.
 Everyone I've ever loved and hated is here with me, and what I need to do is close my eyes and will them out.
 Every story humanity has ever come up with, or at least one variation of it is here with me, together with every note and colour and tear ever shed.
 How can I be alone?
 I am not.
 I am never alone.
 Even in the most desolate, tiniest cell of the whole world I would not be alone.
 There is a richness inside beyond anything.
 It merges with me and makes me ecstatic, makes my eyes so full of beauty and wonder that this world will forever pale in comparison.
 And that is why I am sad.
 Because my eyes and mind and heart perceive the fullest potential in a world that has gone to the dogs.
 And the gatekeepers of this world hate my guts for it.

 Should I really apologise for that?
 I don't think so.